jcardoso13/CloudLiquid/README.md

 }
 ```

+## Filter and Tags Documentation

+The documentation for CloudLiquid filters can be found in the [Filters](./docs/Filters.md) file.
+This comprehensive guide provides detailed information on each filter available in CloudLiquid, including their usage, parameters, and examples.
+Whether you need to manipulate strings, format dates, or manipulate JSON Objects and Lists, the filter documentation will help you leverage the full power of CloudLiquid's filtering capabilities.
+Make sure to refer to this documentation whenever you need to apply filters to your CloudLiquid templates.

 ## Contributing
 Contributions to CloudLiquid are welcome!
 If you have any questions, feature requests, or issues, please add an issue on GitHub or contact the repository owner, João Pedro Cardoso (jpcardoso@outlook.pt).